How To Use Snapchat For Business (Beginner’s Guide)

+There are 4 different ways to advertise your brand on Snapchat.
 Let’s dig in a little, shall we?

 1. Collection ads

-According to Snapchat “online retailer Wish.com earned a 17 percent higher engagement rate with the Shoppable Snap ads compared to standard Snap ads featuring the same product. eBay saw five times the engagement rate, and Guess saw 4.1 times the engagement rate with Shoppable Snap ads“.
+According to Snapchat, “online retailer Wish.com earned a 17 percent higher engagement rate with the Shoppable Snap Ads compared to standard Snap Ads featuring the same product. eBay saw five times the engagement rate, and Guess saw 4.1 times the engagement rate with Shoppable Snap ads“.

 2. Story Ads

 This type of ad lets you feature a series of 3 to 20 snaps to tell your story.
 What differentiates it from the other ads is that it only appears in the Discover feed.

 Your stories are shown in the content section of Snapchat, alongside popular content tailored to your audience’s needs ad.

+With one click, users can see your story.
 And the best part?
 You can also add an attachment so they swipe up and dive even deeper into your new products, navigating outside of Snapchat.

 3. Sponsored AR Lenses

-They are fun, popular and easy to create.
+They are fun, popular, and easy to create.
 AR lenses are filters that can overlay everything from bunny ears to sunglasses onto a user’s photo and you can create your very own special lenses relevant to your business.

-It’s a great interactive way for users to create unique memories with special lenses relevant to your business and it’s also a great tool for reaching millennial users.
+All you have to do is develop a frame, filter or lens, pick a subject, and get started.
+AR Lenses are a great interactive way for users to create unique memories with special lenses relevant to your business and it’s also a great tool for reaching millennial users.